 Day 4 – Delphi

-Day 4 of this mainland Greece road trip will bring you back through central Greece and to the legendary, and one of the most visited places in mainland Greece, the ancient site of Delphi.
+Day 4 of this road trip will bring you back through central Greece and to the legendary, and one of the most visited places on the mainland of Greece, the ancient site of Delphi.

-If you have extra time and are particularly interested in ancient history, I recommend making a stop in Corinth to explore the ruins and the grand Corinth Canal before heading to Delphi.
+If you have extra time and are particularly interested in ancient history, I recommend making a stop in Corinth to explore the ruins and the grand Corinth Canal and see the blue water of the Corinthian Gulf before heading to Delphi.

 Delphi is the first stop in central Greece and once spending time there, you’ll quickly understand why it’s one of the most visited spots in Greece.
 Take time to explore the archaeological site and museum, witness the famous Temple of Apollo, and find yourself in awe of the Sanctuary of Athena Pronaia.

 Delphi is also an area of outstanding natural beauty, so even just spending a few hours in the area is a great chance to connect to nature.
-Afterwards, head to the nearby town of Arachova to enjoy a local meal.
+Afterwards, head to the nearby town of Arachova to enjoy a local meal for lunch.
+You could also visit the lovely village of Nafpaktos.

 Where to Stay in Delphi

 Amalia Hotel Delphi – This 4-star hotel is an excellent option for those looking for a bit more of a luxurious stay while visiting Delphi.
-They have a number of lovely, plush rooms on offer, a wonderful location and a great swimming pool to enjoy.
-Click here to see their availability
+They have several lovely, plush rooms on offer, a wonderful location and a great swimming pool to enjoy.

 Not quite what you’re looking for?
 Click here to browse more Delphi hotels!